chahrazex/App_Android_Chat/README.md

-#  LGC Chat app
+# Name
- abbreviation "Let's get connected "
+ LGC Chat app : abbreviation "Let's get connected "
 # Description
 LGC it is an   application for chat in android (version 5 'lollipop' and more) using Firebase (for the data base ) Some functionality